snowplow-archive/snowplow.github.com/product/get-started.md

 # Get started with Snowplow today

-Snowplow is available in two flavours: Snowplow as a Service, and Snowplow OS
+Snowplow is available in two flavours: Snowplow as a Service, and Snowplow Open Source

 <div class="row">
 	<div class="offset1 span5">